Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Related Work

+\textbf{\em Visual Input:} Visual data related to a movie, e.g., poster, teaser, trailer, or clip, can convey cues about the film genre.
+Many studies in the literature emphasized trailers, while only a few works have explored the use of movie posters for genre identification.
 From a movie trailer, Zhou et al. \cite{20_zhou2010movie} chose keyframes and extracted GIST, CENTRIST, and W-CENTRIST features, followed by a nearest neighbor (kNN)-based classifier to identify the movie genre.
-Sim{\~o}es et al. \cite{23_Simes2016MovieGC} employed a CNN (Convolutional Neural Network) model to detect 4 different genres within a selection of trailers procured from LMTD (Labeled Movie Trailer Dataset).
+Sim{\~o}es et al. \cite{23_Simes2016MovieGC} employed a CNN model to detect 4 different genres within a selection of trailers procured from LMTD (Labeled Movie Trailer Dataset).
 Wehrmann et al.\cite{24_wehrmann2017movie} also used a CNN leveraging trailer frames across time to detect 9 genres from some trailers of LMTD.
-In \cite{25_montalvo2022trailers12k}, genres were identified from trailer clips using DIViTA (Dual Image and Video Transformer Architecture).
-In \cite{21_4107177}, spatio-temporal features were extracted from video clips, followed by using a hSVM (hierarchical Support Vector Machine).
+In \cite{25_montalvo2022trailers12k}, genres were identified from trailer clips using dual image and video transformer architecture.
+In \cite{21_4107177}, spatio-temporal features were extracted from video clips, followed by using a hierarchical SVM.
 Initially, the videos were categorized into broader categories, e.g., movie, news, sports, commercial, and music videos, after which the specific genre was identified.
 Yadav et al. \cite{26_yadav2020unified} predicted emotions of facial frames of trailers followed by genre identification using an Inception-LSTM-based architecture.

-Pobar et al. \cite{27_pobar2017multi} used Naïve Bayes (NB) classifier on GIST and classeme features extracted from movie posters to predict the genres.
-In \cite{28_10.1145/3132515.3132516}, YOLO was used to detect objects on posters and a CNN model was engaged for corresponding genre identification.
+Pobar et al. \cite{27_pobar2017multi} used Naïve Bayes (NB) with GIST descriptor and classeme to predict the genres from movie posters.
+In \cite{28_10.1145/3132515.3132516}, YOLO was used to detect objects on posters, and a CNN model was engaged for corresponding genre identification.
 Turkish movie genres were identified in \cite{29_8990490} from posters using a basic CNN architecture.
 Wi et al. \cite{30_9057706} employed a Gram layer to extract style features and merged with a CNN to classify genres from posters only.